Louisa Chatterley: Life

 From 1825 until 1830, she lived at 15 Brompton Square.

-Her second marriage was to the social reformer Francis Place, on the 13th of February 1830, in Kensington.
+Her second marriage was to the social reformer Francis Place, on 13 February 1830, in Kensington.
 Place had 15 children and championed unfashionable reforms such as birth control.
 During the time she was married to Francis Place, Chatterley gave up acting.
 Her husband's family were not impressed by his new wife.
 In 1833 their finances required that they move from Charing Cross, to 21, Brompton Square.
 Place's son considered his father "virtuous" until he married Louisa.
 Francis suffered a stroke in 1844 and they separated in 1851.
 Her husband went to live with his children and died in 1854.

 She returned to the stage after the death of Francis Place, acting at the Olympic, and Adelphi theatres.

-Louisa (written as Louise on her burial and probate registers), died on the 4th of November 1866, at 37, Brompton Square, London.
+Louisa (written as Louise on her burial and probate registers), died on 4 November 1866, at 37, Brompton Square, London.
 This is a short distance east of Holy Trinity Brompton.
-Probate of her Will was granted on the 29th of November 1866, to Louisa Reeves Place, who was a granddaughter of Francis Place.
-She was buried on the 10th of November 1866, at Brompton Cemetery.
+Probate of her will was granted on 29 November 1866, to Louisa Reeves Place, who was a granddaughter of Francis Place.
+She was buried on 10 November 1866, at Brompton Cemetery.